PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 The public key is now located in `~/.ssh/id_rsa.pub`.
 The private key (identification) is located in `~/.ssh/id_rsa`. **The private key is equivalent to your password so you should never share it.** However, you can share your public key and we will do that next.

-### Step 2: Copy the public key to the HPC cluster
+### Step 2: Copy the public key to the Research Computing cluster

-Use the `ssh-copy-id` command to copy the public key to the desired cluster (enter your password for the **HPC cluster** when prompted):
+Use the `ssh-copy-id` command to copy the public key to the desired cluster (enter your password for the **Research Computing cluster** when prompted):

 ```
 $ ssh-copy-id <YourNetID>@<cluster-name>.princeton.edu